applandorg/applandorg.github.io/_pages/index.md

 permalink: /
 ---

-## Visualize, analyze, and optimize your software architecture

 Software tools such as performance profilers, APMs, and log aggregators all provide some information about the behavior of code code; but none are dedicated to helping developers inspect and optimize their application architecture.
 The AppMap framework provides comprehensive information about your software architecture, recorded into simple JSON files.
 These AppMap files can be obtained simply and easily by executing test cases or by